ustwo/formvalidator-swift/README.md

 ### Example

-A more detailed example can be found in the `iOS Example` app in this repository.
+More detailed examples can be found in the `iOS Example` and `macOS Example` apps in this repository.

 ## Collaborate